 One group of people who often use stablecoins to their advantage are cryptocurrency traders.

-Stablecoins provide an easy solution to this problem.
+Stablecoins can provide an easy solution to this problem.
 Traders can simply move into a stablecoin like USD Coin (USDC) or Tether (USDT) to immediately lock in gains.
 Or, they can take advantage of arbitrage opportunities when the same cryptocurrency has a different price on two different exchanges.

 Crypto exchanges have begun offering more stablecoin/altcoin pairs to make things easier for traders.

-Stablecoins Enable Fast, Cheap Cross-Border Payments
+Stablecoins Enable Fast, Cheap Cross-border Payments

 Different Types of Stablecoins